ilchen/cryptopals/README.md

 P<sub>16</sub> and P<sub>32</sub> and fully corraborates the results in Figure 4 in the paper.

 ## [Set 8: Abstract Algebra](https://toadstyle.org/cryptopals/)

+This set of problems is amazingly interesting, however it took me approximately twice as long as the previous sets combined.
+It also calls for creating some handy software that might be of use beyond solving these challenges: such as code for elliptic curve cryptography, various ways for calculating dlog, code for GCM along with its GHASH one-time-hash, code for finding roots of polynomials over different fields, matrix operations over GF(2), matrix operations over R, etc.

 ### Challenge 57.
 Diffie-Hellman Revisited: Small Subgroup Confinement
 [Challenge 57](https://toadstyle.org/cryptopals/57.txt) introduces the Pohlig-Hellman algorithm.
 The best general-purpose algorithm for taking discrete logs in Z<sub>p</sub><sup>\*</sup> is